 1.2 The coalfields of Swaziland

-Swaziland shares a mutual border with Mozambique and South Africa and is a landlocked country.
+Swaziland shares a common border with Mozambique and South Africa and is a landlocked country.
 The coalfields of Swaziland run north - south with an average width of fifteen kilometres, primarily located on the eastern side of the country (Maphalala, 2006).
-The elongated eastward dipping sequences of the Karoo strata is mainly complicated by large-scale strike faults, resulting in downthrows equal to 300 m in places (Maphalala, 2006).
+The elongated eastward dipping sequences of the Karoo strata are complicated mainly by large-scale strike faults, resulting in downthrows equal to 300m in places (Maphalala, 2006).

-The Karoo Supergroup in Swaziland attains an average thickness of approximately 1000m.
+The Karoo Supergroup in Swaziland attains an average thickness of approximately 1 000m.
 Accumulations of Dwyka tillite are thickest in southern Swaziland relative to the northern regions where thicknesses of up to 50m have been reported (Scogings and Lenz, 1961; Cairncross, 2001).
 The dolerite sill intrusions are the main cause of devolatilisation of coal and vertical displacements of strata (Cairncross, 2001; Maphalala, 2006).
 The coal in the southern regions, to the west of the Lebombo Mountains, has been particularly affected, with volatile matter content in the Maloma area averaging 6% (Maphalala, 2006).
 Hence, these coals fall into the anthracitic range of rank.

 The Vryheid Formation contains the main mineable coal deposits and comprises arkosic sandstone, shale, siltstone, and several coal seams.
 The coals occur in two coal zones found respectively in the Upper and Middle Ecca series of the Karoo Supergroup (Maphalala, 2006).
 Up to 18 seams can be present with three, the Main, Nos.
 1, and 2 (Upper) Seams, being the most important.
 These have been correlated with the Dundas, Gus, and Alfred seams of the KZN Coalfield.
 The seams are thicker in the north and are flat-lying (Cairncross, 2001).
 Mineable coal seams are found in the Lower Coal Zone, with average thickness of 1m (Cairncross, 2001).
-The mining geology is relatively difficult due to the occurrence of intrusions by dolerite dykes and sills, which are often accompanied by faulting (Cairncross, 2001).
+The mining geology is relatively difficult due to the intrusions by dolerite dykes and sills, which are often accompanied by faulting (Cairncross, 2001).

 The coalfields are briefly discussed in Table 1.2, with the locations indicated in Figure 1.4.